neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 - Join with other tables using [joins](postgresql-joins) such as [`INNER JOIN`](postgresql-inner-join), [`LEFT JOIN`](postgresql-left-join), [`FULL OUTER JOIN`](postgresql-full-outer-join), [`CROSS JOIN`](postgresql-cross-join) clauses.
 - Perform set operations using [`UNION`](postgresql-union), [`INTERSECT`](postgresql-intersect), and [`EXCEPT`](https://neon.tech/postgresql/postgresql-tutorial/postgresql-tutorial/postgresql-except/).

 In this tutorial, you are going to focus on the `SELECT`and `FROM` clauses.

 ## PostgreSQL SELECT statement syntax

-Let’s start with the basic form of the `SELECT` statement that retrieves data from a single table.
+Let's start with the basic form of the `SELECT` statement that retrieves data from a single table.

 The following illustrates the syntax of the `SELECT` statement: